devappd/emscripten-build/README.md

 Use the `--emsdk` switch to specify your own install path for the Emscripten SDK.
 This path is saved to your `npmrc` user config and is referred to every time this package is installed.

-You should specify your own path in order to save disk space.
-This package may be duplicated across multiple `node_modules` folders and the EMSDK will be installed into each one if you do not specify your own path.

-In addition, if you are running on Windows, this package will warn you that EMSDK installation will fail if your install path is longer than 85 characters.
-This is a certainty when installing globally with `-g`.
+You should specify your own path in order to save disk space across duplicate `node_modules` installations.
+If you are running on Windows, the installation will fail if the install path is longer than 85 characters (per [emsdk#152](https://github.com/emscripten-core/emsdk/issues/152)).
+This is a certainty if you install globally with `-g`.

 In addition to the above switch, you may specify an install path via this command: